Getting Started

 sentrix init

-This command does four things:
+This command does three things:

 - Creates